sokolo05/TTT-InsNet/README.md

 ## 2.Call insertion

 ```
-python INSnet.py call_insertion insertion_predict_weight datapath bamfilepath outvcfpath support includecontig

-insertion_predict_weight is the path of the model weights;
-datapath is a folder which is used to store evaluation data;
+python TTT_InsNet.py gpu_name save_length timesteps ins_predict_weight data_path bam_file out_vcf_file contigs support

+gpu_name:num of the GPU to use;
+save_length:the feature file spans across nucleotide base sequence lengths;
+timesteps:time step of time-distributed;
+ins_predict_weight:path of insert predict weight file;
+data_path:a folder for storing evaluation feature files;
-bamfilepath is the path of the alignment file about the reference and the long read set;
+bam_file:path of the alignment file about the reference and the long read set;
-outvcfpath is the path of output vcf file;
+out_vcf_file:the path of output vcf file;
-support is min support reads;
-includecontig is the list of contig to preform detection.(default: [], all contig are used)
+contigs:the list of contig to preform detection.(default: [], all contig are used);

-eg: python TTT_InsNet.py call_sv ./insertion_weights.h5(ccs_insertion_weights.h5) ./datapath ./long_read.bam ./outvcfpath 10 [12,13,14,15,16,17,18,19,20,21,22]
+support:min support reads.

+python TTT_InsNet.py call_insertion '1, 2' 10000000 100 your_file/ins_predict_weight.pth your_file/data_path your_file/bam_file.bam your_file/out_vcf_file.vcf [12,13] 5
 ```

 # Tested data